doivglser/mindevenviro-fanciful/docs/README.md

 * set_mysql_passwd (shell script)

-  To set up the MariaDB root password, enter a friendly password, only: numbers,lower-case,upper-case, 10 digits.
+  To set up the MariaDB root password, enter a friendly password, only: numbers,lower-case,upper-case, only "8" digits.

 * mde-setup (shell script)